-Still, the banjo side also offers the same level of quality.it is made with the same styling as the rest of dirty guitars and banjos.
-It has a narrow 10-fret neck, which makes it pleasurable to hold and 23’’ scale, which helps to deliver a perfect combination of crisp clarity and feel.
+Still, the banjo side also offers the same level of quality.it is made with the same styling as the rest of the dirty guitars and banjos.
+It has a narrow 10-fret neck, which makes it pleasurable to hold, and a 23’’ scale, which helps to deliver a perfect combination of crisp clarity and feel.

 It is advisable to put it in a decent quality case to avoid any kind of mishap, especially on its traveling.